pitosalas/cleancont/output/2018-07-20-Some-great-links-for-07_20_2018.md

 ---
 title: "Some great links for  07/20/2018"
-subtitle: "* [The hotel bathroom puzzle](<https://nevalalee.wordpress.com/2015/11/27/the-hotel-bathroom-puzzle/..."
+subtitle: "* The hotel bathroom puzzle"
 category: "uncategorized"
 tags: []
 date: "2018-07-20"